Published on 16 May 13

 Gregory Travers CTA

-Greg is the Director in charge of the Tax Services division of William Buck in Sydney.
+Greg, CTA is the Director in charge of the Tax Services division of William Buck in Sydney.
 His clients are predominantly private businesses, both Australian and foreign-owned, as well as higher wealth individuals and families.
 The work undertaken by Greg is primarily advising on issues and transactions such as restructuring, exit strategies, business acquisitions and international expansion, along with referrals from accountants, lawyers and other advisers.
 Greg is the author of The Tax Adviser’s Guide to Part IVA, published by The Tax Institute.
-Current at 27 June 2016
+Current at 21 October 2016

 Click here to expand/collapse more articles by Greg TRAVERS.